 Here is an example whole life insurance rate chart by age.
 Preferrred Plus – non smoker rates shown.

 What are the different types of whole life insurance?

 Although not guaranteed, participating whole life policy may offer dividends to the policyholder.
 Dividends are considered to be a return of excess premium and are therefore not taxed as income.
 A dividend may be received in the form of cash, or the amount of the dividend may be used for purchasing additional insurance coverage.
-Alternatively, a dividend may be added to the whole life insurance policy’s cash value.
+Alternatively, a dividend may be added to the insurance policy’s cash value.

-With a non-participating whole life policy, the insurance company assumes all risk of future performance.
+With a non-participating policy, the insurance company assumes all risk of future performance.
 This means that if the insurance carrier’s actuaries have underestimated the cost of future claims, the insurer will need to make up the difference.
 Non-participating whole life insurance policies do not offer the opportunity for dividends.

-One of the benefits of whole life insurance is that has several premium payment options.
+One of the benefits of whole life insurance is that it has several premium payment options.
 These payment options could benefit someone who wants a life insurance policy that lasts their entire life, but they do not want to pay premiums for the rest of their life.
 For example, maybe someone only wants to pay premiums during their peak income-earning years and not the remainder of their life, so they could choose a limited pay payment option.